MartinThoma/MartinThoma.github.io/content/2020-03-31-dynamic-programming.md

     return f(n - 1) + f(n - 2)
 ```

-The best solution to this one is:
+The best solution to this is the following dynamic programming solution:

 ```python
 def f(n):